 • Re-gifting of plastic-marred gifts acquired after January 1st.

-• No borrowing plastic items from friends.
+• No borrowing plastic items from friends (mainly to help kick the habit).

 • Allowance for touching plastics where they exist in my everyday.
 For example, a bus seat.
+But, since plastics leach out, washing hands often to avoid absorption.

 • Allowed consumption of items that likely touched plastics somewhere along their production/transport (this is sadly probably most things).